philipwindeyer/dotfiles/macos/README.md

 ## Install PWAs (via Safari "Add to Dock" button)

-_TODO: Automate adding PWAs from Safari_
-_TODO: Exclude this README from work fork then update this list accordingly (i.e. no Meet or Gemini)_
+_TODO: Exclude this README from work fork then update web-apps to install (this list), then delete this section of the README (i.e. no Meet or Gemini on personal laptop)_

 - Gmail
 - Google Calendar